Taking holidays in Sweden

 Swedish holiday year

-A holiday year is the year in which you can take vacation.
+A holiday year is a year in which you can take a vacation.
 It runs from 1 April and one year ahead to and including 31 March of the following year.

 How do you take holidays in Sweden?

-In Sweden it is the individual employer who administers your holidays.
+In Sweden, it is the individual employer who administers your holidays.
 Most often it is someone in the personnel department that performs this function.
 It is always good to check with your employer how the holiday routine is at your workplace.

-According to the holiday legislation, holiday has to be counted in whole days.
-Usually this means that you cannot go on half a day’s holiday (in some collective agreements it is possible to take half days of holiday, so check what applies in your collective agreement).
+According to the holiday legislation, the holiday has to be counted as whole days.
+Usually, this means that you cannot go on half a day’s holiday (in some collective agreements it is possible to take a half-day of the holiday, so check what applies in your collective agreement).

 If you stop working in Sweden